Framingham, Marlborough Sauvignon Blanc

 Tasting Notes & Technical Details

-This Marlborough Sauvignon has expressive aromatics, showing flint, Meyer lemon, and subtle shortbread notes.
-The palate is well-rounded with volume and mouthfeel, with flavours of passion and stone fruit, sweet herbal hints and a fine-boned acid finish.
+This Marlborough Sauvignon Blanc has as expressive nose with aromas of grapefruit, lemon, and subtle notes of wet stone.
+The palate is well-rounded with flavours of passion fruit and yellow peach.
+Sweet herbal hints and fine-boned acidity lead to a crisp finish.

 Alcohol (ABV)